 When setting up the mailing address, please use the full society name as it appears on Groups Hub, and the following address:

 You must never use a home address for a club or society account.

 Once the bank account has been set up, account details must be registered on SUSU Groups Hub including the account name, sort code and account number.
 Please ensure these details are kept up to date as payments from SUSU will be made using these details.

 Any club or society bank account should be used solely for facilitating the club or society financial matters, club or society funds should never be accessed for personal matters and personal money should never be deposited in a club or society account under any circumstances.

 Wherever possible, purchases made on behalf of a club or society should be made through the bank account through a signatory.
-However, requests from members for reinbursements should be facilitated by the committee, ideally with prior knowledge of any purchase.
-The best practice is to have the committee discuss and approve any purchases or reinbursements before they are made.
-If the whole commitee is unavailable, at least the account signatories and the Treasurer should be involved in any decisions regarding purchases or reinbursements.
+However, requests from members for reimbursements should be facilitated by the committee, ideally with prior knowledge of any purchase.
+The best practice is to have the committee discuss and approve any purchases or reimbursements before they are made.
+If the whole committee is unavailable, at least the account signatories and the Treasurer should be involved in any decisions regarding purchases or reimbursements.

 Club or society accounts must be presented to the committee and agreed upon at the Annual General Meeting.

 If a club or society is going to disaffiliate from SUSU, we would expect the bank account to be closed and a discussion would need to take place within SUSU regarding the remaining funds.

 If a club or society has a bank account and chooses to join Money Hub, we would expect the account to be closed and the remaining balance to be transferred to the Money Hub account.